 #hospice #caregiver #Caregivers

-#hospice #caregiver #Caregivers My left hand grasped the bottle of liquid morphine.
-It’s come down to this?
-The king of pain med.
+My left hand grasped the bottle of liquid morphine.
+It’s come down to this.
+The king of pain meds.
 “Mom, I need to squirt this between your teeth and your cheek.
 It’s pretty bitter, but I’ll give you some Lime yogurt after, okay?”
 The dropper between my right-hand fingers shook, suspended with a loaded dose near her face.

 “I don’t like it.”
-Mom stared at me with glazed eyes.
+Mom stared at me with her lovely green, but glazed eyes.

 “Hm.”
-Mom’s jaw was clenched around her words.
+Mom’s jaw clenched around her words.
 “I don’t know what to say.”
-I glanced at my Sis sitting in the corner chair.
-She wrinkled her nose, and raised her brows.
+I glanced at my sis sitting in the corner chair.
+She wrinkled her nose and raised her brows.

-Mom raised her pointer finger, “I want to say this.
+Mom raised her pointer finger.
+“I want to say this.
 I do know that I want a milkshake.”
-Milkshakes were Mom’s treat after doctor appointments, and now for any reason.
-This was a good reason.
+Milkshakes were Mom’s treat after doctor appointments and made the top of her list for any reason.
+This was an excellent reason.

 “Sis will go get you one.
 How’s that?”
-I smiled at Sis, who nodded.
-“Now, will you tell me your pain number?”
+I smiled at Sis, who nodded and left us.
+“Mom, now, will you tell me your pain number?”

 “Nine.
 It’s a nine.”
-It’s tragic to hear this number, but thank God we live in the age of morphine and milkshakes.
+Mom whispered.
+It’s tragic to hear this number but thank God we live in the age of morphine and milkshakes.